Mom is back in town! And she has brought back some food souvenirs from China: snacks and cooking ingredients.

-If you haven’t seen the movie, you can watch it here.
+If you haven’t seen the movie, you can watch it on Netflix (April 2020).
 Recommended!

 Bamboo sprouts are delicious!
 I love the crunchiness and bite feeling.
 These bamboo sprouts are salted and dried for preserving.
 Before you use them, you have to soak them in water to re-hydrate them.
 And you have to change the water a few times, to remove the salt.
 Nowadays I also boil them before putting them in a dish, since they have a strange sour taste.
 I often use bamboo sprouts in chicken soups or meat dishes.
 They will absorb the meat taste.

 If you ever go to Hangzhou (China), try out the chicken soup in the mountains.
 It was the best chicken soup I have ever had.
 You get a whole chicken paired with mushrooms, young bamboo shoots and goji.
 I ate this dish in 2010 and it inspired me to make the chicken soup recipe.

 You want more food souvenirs?
 Here is are some sweet and fruity souvenirs: dried fruits from China.

 Originally I planned to make a video recipe today, but the food souvenirs inspired me to write this post.
 So coming soon: a lazy video recipe.